OmniFocus adds AI tools for building and installing task automations

 These operating systems all support one of the least-discussed new features in macOS 26--third-party applications can now utilize Foundation, the large language model that powers Apple Intelligence.
 To use these new features you'll also need an up-to-date version of OmniFocus, which is currently the only Omni application that supports AI.
 (These features are coming to other Omni applications like OmniPlanner and OmniGraffle eventually, according to company representatives.)
 Next, head to the Omni-Automations directory and click one of the productivity tools that looks interesting.

-For users who prefer a traditional to‑do list, the new features sit in the background, ready when needed.
-Yet it’s unclear whether this low‑key rollout will persuade the broader power‑user base to rely on AI for routine task management.
-Setting up the AI requires a few steps, but the article does not detail the exact process, leaving the onboarding experience somewhat opaque.
+If you like a plain-vanilla to-do list, the new features stay in the background until you call on them.
+It’s still unclear whether this low-key rollout will win over the broader power-user crowd for everyday task handling.
+Setting up the AI isn’t a single click; it takes a handful of steps, yet the article leaves the exact process vague, making the onboarding feel a bit opaque.

 Common Questions Answered